 GMT -6 (GMT -5 from March to November).

-120 volts, 60Hz.
+Electrical current is 120 volts, 60Hz.
 Plugs are mainly the type with two flat pins, though three-pin plugs are also widely used.
 European appliances without dual-voltage capabilities will require an adapter.

 The official currency is the US Dollar (USD), which is divided into 100 cents.
 Only major banks exchange foreign currency.
 ATMs are widespread and credit cards are widely accepted.
 Banking hours are Monday to Friday 9am to 3pm.